This page tells you about randomised clinical trials. It has information about

 Researchers run randomised trials because they need to be sure that the results are correct, and there is no bias that could distort the results.
 Of course, researchers are unlikely to be deliberately biased.
 But it is possible to be biased without realising it.

 For example, doctors may avoid putting patients who are more unwell into a particular trial group without really meaning to.
-The people in this group then may not do as well as people in another group because they were more unwell to being with.
+The people in this group then may not do as well as people in another group because they were more unwell to begin with.
 The results would look as if the one treatment works better than the other, but really it doesn't.

 The research team put information about the people taking part into the computer program.
 This might include age, gender and the stage of their cancer.
 This makes sure that the groups are as similar as possible.
 That way the researchers know that if one group does better than the other, it’s because of the different treatment and not because of general differences in the people taking part.